ZornsLemma/basictool/README.md

 ## Credits and thanks

 * BBC BASIC was (of course) originally published by Acorn.
-The BASIC 4r32 ROM image linked above is hosted on J. G. Harston's [mdfs.net](http://mdfs.net/).
+The BASIC 4r32 ROM in the roms directory was downloaded from J. G. Harston's [mdfs.net](http://mdfs.net/).

 * The BASIC editor and utilities were originally published separately by Altra.
 The Advanced BASIC Editor ROMs used here are (C) Baildon Electronics.
-The Advanced BASIC Editor ROM images linked above are hosted on [stardot](https://stardot.org.uk) and were posted by J. G. Harston.
+The Advanced BASIC Editor ROM images in the roms directory were posted to [stardot](https://stardot.org.uk) by J. G. Harston.
 Thanks to Dave Hitchins for his support for developing basictool using these ROMs.

 * 6502 emulation is performed using lib6502.
 This was originally written by Ian Piumarta, but the versions of lib6502.[ch] included here are taken from [PiTubeClient](https://github.com/hoglet67/PiTubeClient).